Financial Aid & Merit Scholarships

-That's why more than 65% of Wheaton students receive some form of financial aid.
+That's why more than 65% of Wheaton students receive some form of need-based financial aid.

 Wheaton's generous merit scholarships (worth up to $20,000, renewable annually) recognize students for high academic achievement, regardless of financial need.
 All freshman candidates are considered for merit based on their application for admission.
 Merit scholarships are renewable throughout a student's academic career.
 There are 3 merit scholarship programs:

 - Balfour Scholarships